chinamike65/hugo-tuolesi/content/book3/book3en.md

 346

-6. If an authoritative person possesses the power that is conducive to the practice of the Dharma, they will be able to gain the freedom to practice the Dharma, and they will also be able to drive more people to practice the Dharma.
+6. If an authoritative person possesses the power that is conducive to the practice of the Dharma, they will be able to gain the freedom to practice the Dharma, and they will also be able to inspire more people to practice the Dharma.

-7. Men's physical obstacles will be less when they study the Dharma.
+7. Physical obstacles will be fewer for men when they study the Dharma.

 Men's and women's troubles are the same, but from a physiological point of view, women's physical troubles will still be a little more, and there will be more feelings and pains.
 For example, women are going to have children and so on.

-In addition, it will be more convenient for men to travel or go in and out of crowds, and they can also live alone in a secluded place to practice the Dharma, and there will be less obstacles or influences in the practice.
+In addition, it will be easier for men to travel or go in and out of crowds, and they can also live alone in secluded places to practice the Dharma, and there will be less obstacles or influences in the practice.

 8. Possessing power refers to having sufficient and outstanding conditions in various aspects such as body, wisdom, and ability.

-When the body is strong and healthy, it can endure ascetic practices like Venerable Milarepa.
+When the body is strong and healthy, it can endure hard ascetic practices like Venerable Milarepa.

 If you have enough wisdom, you won't get tired when you practice the Dharma, your mind won't get tired easily, your ability to endure is strong, and it's easier to practice diligently.

 347

-We have just described a precious human body with the eight virtues.
+We have just described a precious human body with the eight freedoms.

-When we can rely on a precious human body with the eight virtues to practice the Dharma, it is very comfortable, very happy, relatively relaxed, liberating and attaining Buddhahood faster.
+When we can rely on a precious human body with the eight freedoms to practice the Dharma, it is very comfortable, very happy, relatively relaxed, reaching liberation and Buddhahood faster.

-When the conditions are met, it will be very convenient and easy to forgive others.
+When the conditions are met, it will be very simple and easy to forgive others.

 348